what is lymph node surgery?

 Head and neck cancer that has spread to the lymph nodes is the most common reason neck lymph node dissection surgery is performed.
 Cancer in the lymph nodes makes it easier to spread the cancer to other parts of the body (a process known as lymph node metastasis).
 After the abnormal lymph nodes are removed, they can be biopsied to determine if the patient has cancer and which stage they are in.

-About Lymph Node Dissection
+What is the Lymph Node Dissection process?

 Surgical neck lymph node dissection is performed with the patient under general anesthesia in an accredited surgical facility or hospital.
 After the necessary incisions are made in the neck, the surgeon will perform one of the three types of neck dissection based on the location and spread of the cancer: